mlandis/phylowood/README.md

 Once your data loads, click play to begin your animation.

-Other tips:
+## Other tips:

 Control time with the media buttons
 ...or just drag the slider.

 Let's call a lineage, its ancestors, and its descendants the lineages' continuum.

-You can mask or unmask continua: just click or double-click a lineage.
+Hovering over a lineage highlights its continuum.